alephium/docs/docs/dapps/Language-Reference.md

 Iteration in smart contracts is kind of a dangerous operation.
 It's easy to eat gas, or use a lot of space.
 Ralph does its best to make this a safe operation.

+Ralph **does not** let you dynamically access arrays.
+For example, `a[b]` will result in a syntax error (but `a[0]` is valid).
+This is because arrays in Ralph aren't actually arrays but a list of constants that are built-up and manipulated.
+To account for this, the `loop` function is provided.

 `loop`'s current index can be accessed using the `?` token, which is the main way to iterate through an array.